 Jackson is a larger medium-sized city located in the state of Tennessee.
 With a population of 67,191 people and 24 constituent neighborhoods, Jackson is the seventh largest community in Tennessee.

-Jackson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Jackson is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Jackson is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Jackson who work in sales jobs (10.95%), office and administrative support (10.09%), and management occupations (8.65%).

 One thing noticeable about Jackson, although not a huge city, is that it has a large population of people who are young, single, educated, and upwardly-mobile career starters.
 That’s because Jackson is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
 This makes Jackson a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.